 Use CMYK only: Selecting this method results in a Multicolor DeviceLink profile that creates the desired number of channels (e.g. 7 channels) but is only composed of CMYK.
 The color space expanding spot color channels are not used for the separation.

 As an example, if blue is present as fourth channel, then all settings in the tabs Color Generation and Exceptions will still treat the fourth – now blue – channel as black channel.
-In this situation, spot colors can be used for the calculation of the gray balance and the black point, which may not be desirable.
+In this situation, spot colors can be used for the calculation of the gray balance and the black point.

-Note: Exceptions for Primaries affect all channels when using the Multicolor mode Preserve color properties.
+Note: Exceptions for Primaries affect all channels.
 The exceptions for Secondaries keeps all two color combinations pure, not only those with CMY portions.

 Defines the method for the generation of black in the target color space and therefore influences the separation comprehensively.
-Eight different black generation modes are available in the drop-down menu (depending on the licensed modules):
+Nine different black generation modes are available in the drop-down menu (depending on the licensed modules):

 Target Profile: Uses the black separation and the out-of-gamut mapping of the target profile.
 Denies modifying the Color Generation and Black Point and TAC settings.

 UCR: Allows adjustment of the settings Black Start and Black Width.